-P. Income Taxes
+O. Income Taxes

 Under the provisions of the Bermuda Exempted Undertakings Tax Protection Act of 1966, the Company is exempt from paying any taxes on Bermuda profits during its first fifteen years of operation.
-This exemption will expire in March 2035.
+The Company obtains a Tax Assurance Certificate and is exempt from paying any taxes on Bermuda profits until March 31, 2035.

 RGBM has an election under Section 953(d) of the Internal Revenue Code and is subject to U.S. taxation as if it were a U.S. corporation.
 RGBM is included in the PMHC consolidated income tax returns in the U.S. Federal and various state jurisdictions.
 RGBM and other members of PMHC allocate tax expenses or benefits based principally on the effect of including their operations in the return under a tax sharing agreement.
 For example, RGBM will be reimbursed for tax benefits expected to be utilized in PMHC's current year consolidated tax returns, which are shown as a current benefit in Note 13.
 RIBM, PLRA, and PLRL are treated as controlled foreign corporations for U.S. federal income tax purposes.
-RIBM has elected to be treated as a disregarded entity for U.S. tax before 2021.
+In years prior to and including 2020, RIBM had elected to be treated as a disregarded entity for U.S. federal income tax purposes.
+In 2021, RIBM reversed this election to be treated as a controlled foreign corporation for U.S. federal income tax purposes in 2021 and on all subsequent years.